-When approaching any large and complex project such as a Data Center Migration, the effort should be well organized in order to achieve success.
+When approaching any large and complex project such as a Data Center Migration, your efforts need to be well organized in order to achieve success.
 This organization usually takes the form of project plans.
-At different parts of the project, there are more and more details that need to be organized and sequenced.
+At different parts of the migration project, there will be more and more details that need to be organized and sequenced.

-Our move method usually involves high-level plans, strategies and detail-plans which are built at different stages (or phases) of the project.
+Our move method usually involves high-level plans, migration strategies and detail-plans which are built at different stages (or phases) of the project.

 For detail-plans, there are usually several developed (with our help in facilitated planning sessions) depending on the number of teams involved from both infrastructure and application areas.